Plantar Fasciitis Overview

 Overview of Plantar Fasciitis

 Heel pain and foot arch pain is very common in today’s population.
 Plantar fasciitis is sometimes used as a catchall term to describe pain in the arch or heel.
 Plantar fasciitis can also be used to describe inflammation to the plantar fascia.
 The plantar fascia is a band of connective tissue that runs from the heel to the ball of the foot.
 The purpose of the plantar fascia is to assist in maintaining stability of the foot.
-If you want to learn more about this condition, please go to this Video by Dr. Vosseller.
+Therefore, you want to learn more about this condition, please go to this Video by Dr. Vosseller.

 How Do You Treat Plantar Fasciitis?